bigskysoftware/htmx/www/docs.md

 * The element is triggered and begins a request
   * Values are gathered for the request
-  * The `kutty-show-indicator` class is applied to the appropriate elements
+  * The `kutty-request` class is applied to the appropriate elements
   * The request is then issued asynchronously via AJAX
     * Upon getting a response the target element is marked with the `kutty-swapping` class
     * An optional swap delay is applied (see the [kt-swap-delay](/attributes/kt-swap-delay) attribute)